honglin-c/trust-region-newton/README.md

 <details>
 <summary>
-<h3>What do we modify in TinyAD to add our adaptive eigenvalue projection? </h3>
+<h3>What do we modify in TinyAD to add our trust-region eigenvalue projection? </h3>
 </summary>

 As a research prototype, we choose to make minimal modifications in TinyAD when adding our new projection method.